vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 _J: You often complain about all these though._

 **M:** Because it's all shit.
-Just because you have the least shitty doesn't mean it's not all shit.
+Just because you have the least shitty [software] doesn't mean it's not all shit.
-Like autotools, they are shit, but it's the best shit we have.
+Like autotools.
+They are shit, but it's the best shit we have.
-There is no software that isn't shit, except perhaps the most simple of all software, which does that one task.
+There is no software that isn't shit, except perhaps the most simple of software which does one task.

 <br>
 _J: What's your development environment or text editor of choice?_